How the IPCC uses Surrey’s sustainability research

 Some of the science the reports share has been conducted by the University of Surrey’s academics.
 Research by Professor Tim Jackson and Professor Angela Druckman is quoted extensively in the latest report from the IPCC working group looking at mitigation of climate change.

 “It’s no big secret that the way we live our lives drives our impact on the environment,” says Angela Druckman, Director of CES, talking about some of her research quoted in this IPCC report.

 The carbon footprint of households is closely related to household income.
 So, often, a high-income household that prides itself on being very ‘green’ will have a larger carbon footprint than a lower income household that does not consciously engage in pro-environmental behaviours.Professor Angela Druckman, Emerita Professor of Sustainable Consumption & Production

 Continued economic growth increases environmental damage, not least through carbon emissions into the atmosphere,” says Jackson, “but our economies have become dependent on growth to provide jobs and maintain social welfare.
-Our research calls for a focus on sustainable prosperity: we need to aim for more fun with less stuffProfessor Tim Jackson, Professor of Sustainable Development and Director of the Centre for the Understanding of Sustainable Prosperity (CUSP)
+Our research calls for a focus on sustainable prosperity: we need to aim for more fun with less stuffProfessor Tim Jackson, Director of the Centre for the Understanding of Sustainable Prosperity (CUSP)